-To keep my brushes in good shape I made a couple PVC carriers – one with 1 1/2 inch pipe for thinner handled brushes and the other with 2 inch pipe for my larger bristle brushes.
+To keep my brushes in good shape I made a couple of PVC carriers.
+One is made with 1 1/2 inch pipe for thinner handled brushes and the other with 2-inch pipe for my larger bristle brushes.
 The end caps are rounded and they attach firmly to the pipe without glue – one of the ends is threaded so I can easily twist off the top and remove my brushes.

 I place the carriers in my pack with the bristles facing up and they are fully protected.

 Another handy tool for outdoor painting is a pack of Orange Screws – they come with a clear plastic tube that slips into the handle to easily turn and screw them into the toughest ground.

 These screws are fantastic for those days when it’s a touch stormy.
 With a bit of rope or a few bungee cords, these will keep your easel from taking flight.